 Proof.
 Let P be a set of n points in the plane.
 After a suitable rotation we may assume that no two points of P have the same x-coordinate.
 We present an iterative algorithm to compute a noncrossing covering tree for P that consists of at most $\lceil 4n/5 \rceil$ edges.
 In a nutshell, the algorithm scans the points from left to right and in every iteration (except possibly the last iteration) it considers 4 or 5 new points and covers them with 3 or 4 new edges, respectively.
 Thus the ratio of the number of new edges to the number of covered points would be at most 4/5.
 We begin by describing an intermediate iteration of the algorithm; the first and last iterations will be described later.
+We assume that the scanned points in each iteration are in general position.
+In the end of the proof we describe how to handle collinearities.
 Let m be the number of points that have been scanned so far and let l be the rightmost scanned point (our choice of the letter l will become clear shortly).
-We maintain the following invariant at the beginning of every intermediate iteration.
+We maintain the following invariant at the beginning of every iteration.

 Invariant.
-All the m points that have been scanned so far, are covered by a noncrossing tree T with at most $4\lfloor m/5 \rfloor$ edges.
+All the m points that have been scanned so far, are covered by a noncrossing tree T with at most $\lfloor 4m/5 \rfloor$ edges.
 The tree T lies to the left of the vertical line through l and the degree of l in T is one.